johnskop7/Counterfactuals-on-medical-images/README.md

 The Brain MRI images are available [here](https://drive.google.com/drive/folders/1-4DDyMcHBT_NGrNEZcw8Bb7eovnvilDT?usp=drive_link)

-You can also find [here](https://drive.google.com/drive/folders/1VW6pL0TVRiZyDBFlYknk1dhtFgJdaOzQ?usp=drive_link) a folder that contains the weights of the pretrained models along with other information needed for running the experiments .
+You can also find [here](https://drive.google.com/drive/folders/1VW6pL0TVRiZyDBFlYknk1dhtFgJdaOzQ?usp=drive_link) a folder that contains the weights of the pretrained models along with other information like class activations, csv files, etc. needed for running the experiments .
 You can check the README files of each folder to find out about training details, class indexes etc. Here is how you can use the scripts to run the experiments:

 1. Pick an image from one of the above datasets and save it in .png format.
 If you are using google colab you can do that by running the script main.py as follows:
 ```%run pick_an_image.py --num_classes 2 --selected_image 49 --dataset_name chest_xray --image_size 256 --data_dir "path/to/dataset" --model_type resnet50 --model_weights=path/to/model/weights.pth  --original_class 1 --output_path "path/to/output_image.png"```